1. Home

 If you do want to let property to family, it’s important to remember that it doesn’t act as an informal, casual arrangement – at least not in the eyes of the law.
 You still have obligations as a landlord, as well as tax and Stamp Duty costs to consider.

-You may think that being related to the tenants of the home absolves you of your responsibilities as a landlord, but the opposite is the case and you’ll still need to take your obligations as a landlord seriously even in a scenario where you’re letting to someone you already know well.
+You may think that being related to the tenants of the home absolves you of your responsibilities as a landlord, but this is not the case and you’ll still need to take your obligations as a landlord seriously even in a scenario where you’re letting to someone you already know well.

 Related articles